 Learning and understanding how the pay works before you dive in and get started as a traveler is very important!
 To learn more, check out this Comprehensive Guide to Travel Therapy Pay.

 We hope this article was informative and helped you!
-Stay tuned for more content during the remainder of our 6-week series Travel Therapy 101: The Basics
+To continue learning about travel therapy, check out the rest of the articles & videos on our series Travel Therapy 101: The Basics